We introduced you to Lactate Threshold, so you should be all fired up to find your very own LT and add it to your endurance arsenal!

 The needle-free option for determining your LT is to complete a 30-minute field test.

-- YOU WILL NEED: 1) A treadmill, track, or other traffic-and-stoplight-free circuit to run for 30 minutes.
-2) EITHER: a GPS device and a heart rate monitor, OR a stopwatch and a darn-good run-by-feel instinct.
+- EITHER: a GPS device and a heart rate monitor, OR a stopwatch and a REALLY good run-by-feel instinct.

 - PROS: It costs nothing!
 You can do it by yourself or with a friend whenever you want.

 How to do it: Pick a day when you feel fresh and find a course without distractions.
 You don’t want to be forced to stop at any point during this test.
-Warm up slowly, increasing your pace until you reach a tempo you think you can sustain for 30 minutes (this is not a jog, folks!
-This is a time trial…a mock race!) then start your watch.
+Warm up slowly, increasing your pace until you reach the fastest tempo you think you can sustain for 30 minutes (this is not a jog, folks!
+This is a time trial, a mock race!) then start your watch.
 Run as far as you can in 30 minutes.
 The trick is to run as FAR, not as FAST, as you can.
-You can’t jump off the starting line and run ALL OUT because….well…who the heck can sustain a full-out sprint for 30 minutes?
+You can’t jump off the starting line and run ALL OUT because … well … who the heck can sustain a full-out sprint for 30 minutes?
 Pick a pace that you can sustain fairly consistently from start to finish.
 It’ll skew your results if you start at a 7:30 pace, burn out halfway through, and finish the test walking.

-If you train using a heart rate monitor, your average heart rate for the last 10 minutes of the time trial is your estimated LT heart rate.
+If you train using a heart rate monitor, your average HR for the last 10 minutes of the time trial is your estimated LT heart rate.
 If you don’t train with a monitor or GPS, simply divide the distance you covered (in meters) by 1,800 seconds (30 minutes).